sihrc/Personal-Code-Bin/README.md

 Code-Bin
 ========

-Where all lonely code come together.
-A catch-all for young code that don't belong else where
+A catch-all for young code that don't belong elsewhere, where all lonely code come together

 ##Contents